Photocatalysis in Seawater

 If there is one thing on earth that we have enough of, it is seawater.
 (And unfortunately, we have a lot more of it each and every day).
 In fact, 97% of the water on earth is saltwater, 3 % freshwater (broken down as 2% glaciers and ice, less than 1% from groundwater, lakes, and streams).
 For our purposes, water is a green solvent, but it’s also expensive to purify and we can usually find better uses for potable water than running photocatalysis.

 So, seawater.
 There’s a lot of it.
 Also, it’s kind of messy.
-Disregarding whatever microorganisms, biomass, organic and inorganic pollutants (and microplastics ), might be present, saltwater also consists of ~3-5% of salts.
-Ions that include Na+ Ca²+, K+, Mg²+, Cl- and SO4²- but also many other trace metals.
+Disregarding whatever microorganisms, biomass, organic and inorganic pollutants (and microplastics ), might be present.
+Saltwater also consists of 3-5% salts, including ions such as Na+, Ca²+, K+, Mg²+, Cl-, and SO4²-, as well as many other trace metals.
 The sort of mixture that most people aren’t too excited about throwing into their favorite reaction just for fun.
 But in a recent paper by the Shoubnik Das (Antwerp) and Adam Slabom (Stockholm) groups in JACS entitled, “Lignin-Supported Heterogeneous Photocatalyst for the Direct Generation of H2O2 from Seawater”, they did just that (Ref 1).
 Well not just for fun, they had their reasons.

 The authors are looking to make H2O2 from water, specifically seawater with visible-light photocatalysts.
 The benefit and needs are simple, as H2O2 is a high-energy oxidant that is used everywhere in chemical synthesis, industrial applications, and mining with potential as a green fuel source.
 While H2O2 is a green oxidant, its synthesis is often not.
 H2O2 synthesis uses a multistep process involving hydrogenation and oxidation of an alkylanthraquinone, organic solvents and liquid-liquid extraction generating a significant amount of waste and wastewater.
 As such, a modern approach involves generating H2O2 from water.
 To make H2O2 with photochemistry is not a new idea.
 (In fact, the authors cite ~30 papers using catalysts of every shape, size, and color of homogeneous, heterogenous, organic and inorganic catalysts, materials and macromolecules capable of generating H2O2.
 However, the authors claim most use either pure water, or water/alcohol systems and are deactivated by salts (we’ll take their word for it.)
 An alternative approach involves electrocatalysis.